- FAQs: COVID-19 enforcement

 Physical distancing must be maintained between all individuals whenever possible and must be taken into consideration when organizing the layout of the set.

 The Health Unit strongly discourages yard or garage sale at this time.
 It will be difficult to control gatherings and maintain the necessary physical distancing, increasing the risk of COVID-19 community spread.
 Instead, the Health Unit strongly recommends selling items through trusted online means and contactless pick up.
 Those purchasing used items should clean and disinfect them prior to use (e.g. wash used clothing, clean and disinfect tools, furniture, etc.) and should avoid purchasing any used items that cannot be cleaned or disinfected.

 Yard and garage sales that operate as a business (for example those who hold multiple yard or garage sales in a year or those who sell used good from multiple households) are not deemed essential by the province and must be closed at this time.

 |Can I go camping or stay at my trailer park?

 As of Friday June 19, 2020 campgrounds will be able to open to the public.
 Physical distancing rules and mass gathering restrictions will have to be complied with throughout the campgrounds.

 |Can I go golfing?

 As of Saturday, May 16, 2020, golf courses and outdoor golf driving ranges are open with restrictions as determined by the province.
-Clubhouses, restaurants, pools, meeting rooms, fitness centres or other recreational facilities on the premises are to remain closed to the public.
+As of June 19, restaurants will be able to provide take-out, delivery, and outdoor dining.
+Clubhouses, pools, meeting rooms, fitness centres or other recreational facilities on the premises are to remain closed to the public.
 Washrooms can be opened and take-out food service is allowed.

 |What should businesses be doing to keep staff and customers safe during the COVID-19 pandemic?